open-component-model/ocm-website/content/en/docs/guides/getting-started-with-ocm-flux.md

 ## Introduction

-This tutorial will demonstrate how get started with the Open Component Model & Flux.
+This tutorial will demonstrate how to get started with the Open Component Model & Flux.

 We shall build a component to deliver the [`podinfo`](https://github.com/stefanprodan/podinfo) application, which we will then deploy using OCM's Flux integration.
 Along the way, we'll demonstrate some of the useful features of OCM.